Configure Teleport to Create Host Users | Teleport

 Next steps

-- Configure automatic user provisioning with [Terraform](../../../reference/terraform-provider/#specoptions Note when using the terraform provider that some values may be different than described in this guide.
+- Configure automatic user provisioning with Terraform.
+Note when using the terraform provider that some values may be different than described in this guide.